 - Fri 1 December – World AIDS Day

 Having good quality imagery to accompany your content makes a huge difference.
-Whatever your pitch, please send it our way – and if you’re keen to reach a really big audience, our network members who work for major platforms and publishers are on hand to discuss further.
+But whatever your pitch, please send it our way – and if you’re keen to reach a really big audience, our network members who work for major platforms and publishers are on hand to discuss further.

 Meanwhile, if you’re already creating content, shout about it!
 Our Recommended page lists a variety of websites, podcasts and other outlets that cover the LGBT+ experience in sports, as well as a list of editors and journalists who regularly cover this topic and related themes.
 To ask to be added, get in touch.